Sarsay/dhil.github.io/posts/2015-07-19-closed-handlers-for-algebraic-effects-in-links.md

 The stateful computation `comp` first retrieve the initial state and then increments it by one.
 Afterwards, it retrieves and doubles the state, and then returns the final state.
 The type of `comp` is
 \\[ \( \) \\xrightarrow{\\{ Get:\(\(\)\) \\to \\texttt{Int}, Put:\(\\texttt{Int}\) \\to \(\) \\; | \\rho \\}} \\texttt{Int} \\]

 The interesting part is how we implement state.
-Because Links is a functional programming language our principal abstraction is a function type.
+Because Links is a functional programming language our principal abstraction is a function.
 Thus, we will abstract over state by encapsulating it inside a function:
 ```links
 fun state(m) {
     handle(m) {